-When all other strategies fail, retargeting gives you the best chance to bring back the other 98% and move them along in your conversion funnel, if not make them customers right then and there.
+When all other strategies fail, retargeting gives you the best chance at getting the other 98% back into your conversion funnel, if not make them customers right then and there.
 RLSAs, in particular, are useful for the two-thirds of eCommerce customers who abandon their carts before a purchase.

 2) You Know Your Audience Is Interested